What is the Grand Business Challenge in Digital Health?

-More details will be provided to the sixteen teams selected for the Second Annual Grand Business Challenge in Digital Health.
+More details will be provided to the twelve teams selected for the 5th Annual Grand Business Challenge in Digital Health.

 Will Boston University make hotel arrangements for teams?

-The School of Management has welcomed an impressive group of teams from across the globe for the Case Competitions in prior years.
+The Questrom School of Business has welcomed an impressive group of teams from across the globe for the Case Competitions in prior years.
 As host of the competition, we will provide accommodations at the Residence Inn Boston Back Bay-Fenway, which is just a brief walk from the School.
 The Hotel is accessible by public transportation; take the MBTA Green line (B, C, or D train) to the Kenmore stop.
-Hotel reservations will be for March 20, March 21, and March 22 (check out date will be March 23).
+Hotel reservations will be for March 22nd to the 24th.
 Two rooms will be assigned to each school.
 Each room will have a bed and pull-out couch.
 For teams that have three members of the same gender, a cot will be added to one room.

-Where is the Boston University School of Management located?
+Where is the Boston University Questrom School of Business located?

-The School of Management is located at 595 Commonwealth Avenue in Boston, just outside of Kenmore Square.
+The Questrom School of Business is located at 595 Commonwealth Avenue in Boston, just outside of Kenmore Square.

 Is the School accessible via public transportation?